andlabs/libui/README.md

 ## Announcements

+* **TODO**
+	* Introduced an all-new formatted text API that allows you to process formatted text in ways that the old API wouldn't allow.
+You can read on the whole API [here](TODO).
+	* Also introduced a formal set of contribution guidelines, see `CONTRIBUTING.md` for details.

 * **27 November 2016**
 	* Decided to split the table stuff into its own branch.
 It will be developed independently of everything else, along with a few other features.